petk/php-build-system/docs/dependencies.md

   * when using the `--with-lmdb`
 * libtokyocabinet
   * when using the `--with-tcadb`
-* libgdbm
-  * when using the `--with-gdbm`
 * libqdbm
   * when using the `--with-qdbm`
-* libgdbm or library implementing the ndbm or dbm compatibility interface
+* library implementing the ndbm or dbm compatibility interface
   * when using the `--with-dbm` or `--with-ndbm`
 * libdb
   * when using the `--with-db4`, `--with-db3`, `--with-db2`, or `--with-db1`